Male warrior hypothesis: Male attitudes towards groups

-The male warrior hypothesis predicts that because males may have historically remained in the groups in which they were born rather than moving away at adulthood (see patrilocality), they have a higher overall relatedness to their group than the female members, who would have moved to their new husbands' group upon marriage.
+The male warrior hypothesis predicts that because males may have historically remained in the groups in which they were born rather than moving away at adulthood (however in foraging societies, multilocal residence is predominant with small patrilocal bias, strict patrilocalism emerged since the rise of concept of private property), they have a higher overall relatedness to their group than the female members, who would have moved to their new husbands' group upon marriage.
 Males may have a stronger interest in defending their group, and will be more likely to act aggressively towards outgroup males they encounter who may be attempting to steal resources or weaken the group with violence.

 For men at risk of never finding a mate, the fitness benefit to engaging in aggressive, violent behavior could outweigh the potential costs of fightings, especially if fighting alongside a coalition.
 Furthermore, the groups with more individuals who formed coalitions and acted altruistically to in-group members but aggressively to outgroup members would prosper (see multi-level selection).